ThriveThemes/3rd-party-autoresponder/README.md

 `static::register_autoresponder( 'clever-reach', 'Thrive\ThirdPartyAutoResponderDemo\AutoResponders\CleverReach\Main' );`

 This adds the autoresponder to the API Connections lists from Thrive Dashboard, Thrive Automator and Thrive Architect.

+Some examples of sent/received data with some additional explanations for `add_subscriber` can be found here: https://docs.google.com/document/d/17S_KQsJnkrXjzZgSsy_HAvcpSVnFbvqplfySo1caei4